 However, becoming more sphere specific, we may go on and identify those human rights violations that business organisations are most likely to perpetrate.
 A list readily comes to mind: health, safety, subsistence, and the environment.
 This takes us into all the familiar regulatory objectives whereby governments seek to minimise the harm done in the course of economic activity, and business organisations may be expected to cooperate with such endeavours.
 Whether or not they regard these as human rights matters, in relation to such side-constraints, business organisations may be morally required to conform to their legal obligations and perhaps to aid the objectives of government policy in ways that go beyond conforming with legal requirements by utilising means that could not readily be legally enforced.
-In this context going the second mile in the implementation of the sort of human rights for business organisations.
+In this context going the second mile in the implementation of the sort of human rights standards that are imposed on business may be seen as a moral implication of human rights for business organisations.